ChuckM/stm32f429-discovery-examples/README.md

 * Now testing 0x32a91e5 (Aug 15, 2016) down 3 commits ... still BROKEN
 * Now testing 0x2614577 (Aug 15, 2016) add missing 4x9 defines ... still BROKEN <<<**THIS ONE**
 * Now testing 0x543ac0f (Aug 15, 2016) between the above and cf7d0a0 ... and that one works.

+So the Oldest commit where the library works is 0x543ac0f, the next newer commit 0x2614577 it no longer works.
+There are many flag changes in RCC in that commit so that is where we'll look next.